 Something I’ve wondered is how much other people’s motivation and enthusiasm is heavily shaped by those around them.
 It is a massive part of life.
 What I’m trying to say is that in the circles I have found myself in, women have been incredibly open, supportive and encouraging to people like myself, and this has given me the confidence to pursue those paths that I previously thought were out of reach.

-Rhiannon Jones graduated from the University of Bristol in 2018 with a MSci degree in Environmental Geosciences.
-After working for a year as a Research Associate in the department she moved to begin a PhD at the National Oceanography Centre (University of Southampton) in 2019.
+Rhiannon Jones graduated from the University of Bristol in 2018 with an MSci degree in Environmental Geosciences.
+After working for a year as a Research Associate in the Earth Sciences department at Bristol, she moved to begin a PhD at the National Oceanography Centre (University of Southampton) in 2019. (@rhiofthesea)

 Article edited by Rhys Charles

 Gamache, K.R. et al. (2015) The impact of glacial geomorphology on critical zone processes.
 Developments in Earth Surface Processes.
 19: 363-395